MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Entity_Behavior_Defender.md

 1. Select **Configure UEBA**.

+1. On the *UEBA (User and Entity Behavior Analytics)* page, on the *UEBA* tab,verify that the *UEBA feature* is enabled, and review the *connected data sources*.

+1. Use the *breadcrumb* links at the top of the page to go back to the *Microsoft Sentinel* settings page.

+1. Select the **sentinelworkspace-01** workspace.

-1. On the *Settings* tab under *Entity behaviour analytics*, scroll down the *Anomalies* section and verify read through the paragraph, and verify that the *switch* is *On*.
+1. On the *Settings* page, scroll down and expand the *Anomalies* section.

+1. Read through the paragraph, and verify that the **Detect Anomalies** switchis *On*.

-1. Select the **Go to analytics in oder to configure the anomalies** link.
+1. Select the **Configure anomalies in analytics** link.

 ### Task 2: Confirm and review Anomalies rules